Kirkman/Sports-Stats/readme.txt

 * I am scraping other NFL information, such as standings and stadiums, from NFL.com.
 Similarly, I scrape all NHL information from NHL.com.

+Within the scripts, I am using the js-date-format library by UziTech.

 Thanks also to rswindell, deuce, mcmlxxix, echicken and many others for their work on Synchronet's Javascript libaries, and for their